commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 #### Network n° 1:

-The size of the nodes is adjusted by cytoscape and set proportional to the abundance of the feature mesaured in glutinaria.
-We want to highlight the clusters that distinguish glutinaria from other subgenus because glutinaria should be more distantly related to the other subgenus.
+The size of the nodes is adjusted by cytoscape and setted proportional to the abundance of the feature measured in Glutinaria.
+We want to highlight clusters that distinguish glutinaria from other subgenus because glutinaria should be more distantly related to the other subgenus.

 ![Network n°1: Salvia Candidissima was not assigned to the subgenus Salvia](https://user-images.githubusercontent.com/103578333/169245706-b03ae6b5-0934-4586-b0e0-d0599b9a10bb.png)

 ![Legend complete](https://user-images.githubusercontent.com/103578333/170486273-529d4e4a-ade3-4f0f-875d-5882dd685eb1.png)
 ![Legend of molecular Network n°1](https://user-images.githubusercontent.com/103578333/172026169-bd4343b3-3132-4482-9107-ba5a662a43ad.png)

-Here the size of nods is adjusted to put in evidence subgenus Glutinaria.

 In all plants, natural products identified in abundance are caffeicacid, glutamic acid, 3-Hydroxy-6,3',4'-trimethoxyflavone, L-pyroglutamic acid, rosmarinic acid, nandrolone, glutamine, ursolic acid and manool (on the following table, natural products are highlighted by filled background color).